Cradle Cap (Seborrheic Dermatitis)

 Should I buy an expensive dry scalp shampoo?

-What if my dandruff isn’t getting better?
+What if the cradle cap isn’t getting better?

 DISCLAIMER